 The second reason we meet is due to a false sense of accomplishment.
-We feel like if we’re meeting, we’re getting shit done.
+We feel like if we’re meeting, we’re getting things done.
 This is far from true.

 Only have a meeting when there’s something worth sharing

 The third reason we meet is because we have something worth sharing.
-This is the only time we should schedule a meeting.
-Knowing this is the first step to having productive meetings.
-The second step is preparing for, and managing, the meeting in an effective way.
+This is the only time we should schedule a staff meeting.
+Knowing this is the first step to having an effective meeting agenda.
+The second step is preparation and effective meeting management.
 That’s what I’ll cover in this post.

-From my previous manager, I learned how to do meetings the wrong way.
+From previous managers, I’ve learned how to do meetings the wrong way.
 From my current manager, Dave Nevogt of Hubstaff, I learned how to do meetings right.
 Dave and I only meet when there’s something worth sharing, and there’s always a takeaway.
 We also bring ideas to the meeting instead of pulling ideas from thin air and brainstorming in circles.